Niels Bohr atomic model of the hydrogen atom

-So the electric force of attraction between two opposite charges is given by Coulomb’s law.
+The electric force of attraction between two opposite charges is given from Coulomb’s law of electrostatic attraction.

-Centrifugal force and electric force has acted in the opposite direction.
-Though the electron may keep on revolving in its orbit, these two forces, which act in the opposite direction must balance each other.
+Centrifugal force and electric force acted in the opposite direction.
+Thus the electron may keep on revolving in its orbit if these two forces act in the opposite direction must balance by each other.

-Bohr’s remarkable suggestion for the angular momentum of the electron is an integral multiple of h/2π.
-If angular momentum of an electron = mvr.
+Remarkable suggestion from Niels Bohr, the angular momentum of the electron is an integral multiple of h/2π.

-Putting the value of v on this equation,
+Thus putting the value of v on the force equation

-The radius of orbit of the hydrogen atom
+The radius of the first orbit of the hydrogen atom

-Solution for the radius of the permitted energy levels of the hydrogen atom in terms of the quantum number.
-When n = 1, the radius of the first stationary orbit of hydrogen.
+From the above equation, we can easily find out the radius of the permitted energy levels of the hydrogen in terms of the quantum number.
+Thus when n = 1, the radius of the first stationary orbit of hydrogen.

-Calculate the radius of the second orbit of a hydrogen atom if the radius of the first orbit of hydrogen = 0.529 Å.
+Calculate the radius of the second orbit of hydrogen if the radius of the first orbit of hydrogen = 0.529 Å.

-The radius of the second orbit of a hydrogen atom
+The radius of the second orbit of the hydrogen atom

 r2 = n2 × r1 = 2.12 Å

-The velocity of an electron of the hydrogen atom
+The velocity of an electron in Bohr model

 Thus the velocity of the second orbit will be one half of the first orbit and one-third of the first orbit and so on.